 The summer semester has different deadlines.
 For those dates, refer to the calendar on Baylor's homepage.
-A course is not considered officially "dropped" until processed via BearWeb or by the Registration and Academic Records Office.
+A course is not considered officially "dropped" until processed via BearWeb or by the Registration and Academic Records Office, or a professional advisor.
 Failure to drop a course officially will automatically result in a grade of "F." The student must have attended class regularly until that time.